tuanhm0803/DQX/DOCUMENTATION.md

 ## Overview

 DQX is a FastAPI application designed to provide a web-based interface for interacting with a PostgreSQL database using `psycopg2`.
 It allows users to browse tables, view table structures, query data, and manage SQL scripts.
-A key feature is its handling of tables within an 'STG' (staging) schema, where it enforces a specific 5-column structure for any table created in this schema.
+The application has been refactored from an initial SQLAlchemy-based approach to use `psycopg2` for all direct database interactions, enhancing control over SQL execution and simplifying the database layer.

 ## Project Structure